 When thinking about what to include in his new book, Dr. Hopkins remembered reading about Alexa Stirling and her remarkable story.
 Stirling (1897-1977) was an American-Canadian amateur golfer.
-She was born in Atlanta and lived on Alston Drive, across from the

-Atlanta Athletic Club, which has now become the East Lake Golf Club.
-Stirling won the U.S. Women's Amateur golf championships in 1916, 1919, and 1920.
+She was born in Atlanta and lived on Alston Drive, across from the Atlanta Athletic Club, which has now become the East Lake Golf Club.
+Stirling won the U. S. Women's Amateur golf championships in 1916, 1919, and 1920.
 She also won the Canadian Women's Amateur title in 1920 and 1934.
 She was a longtime friend and mentor to Bobby Jones.

-Stirling's father, Alexander Stirling, was the one who taught her to play.
+Stirling's father, Alexander Stirling, taught her to play.
 Her mother and sisters played golf as well, and she grew up surrounded by the sport.
-Not only was she a great golfer; she was also a violinist, car mechanic, carpenter, plumber, and a good cook: and she also sold bonds on Wall Street!
+Not only was she a great golfer, but she was also a violinist, car mechanic, carpenter, plumber, and a good cook; and she also sold bonds on Wall Street!

-Hopkins observed that it wasn't common for women of Stirling's time to play golf competitively or
+Hopkins observed that it wasn't common for women of Stirling's time to play golf competitively or professionally, which made her life

-Bobby Jones and Alexa Stirling, circa 1923.
+Bobby Jones and Alexa Stirling, circa 1923

 Get up close and personal with the Historic DeKalb Courthouse on this behind the scenes tour!
-The current Historic DeKalb Courthouse, originally built in 1898 is the 5th courthouse on Decatur Square.
-We will travel through time looking at evidence of the original 1898 building through modern day restoration efforts.
-Learn how the courthouse reflects the larger story of downtown Decatur and DeKalb County as a center for commerce and business.
+The current Historic DeKalb Courthouse, originally built in 1898